 If you have a gay son or daughter, if you care for anyone in the LGBTQ community, the world has suddenly become a less safe, even more frightening place.
 The specter of random violence hangs over them like a pall.
 All LGBTQ people are at risk, but LGBTQ young people are in crisis and immediate danger.

 The day after the Orlando massacre, Tim posted the following message on his Facebook page:

 “One of many things to keep in mind today: every gay person you know has wondered at least once in their lives (and probably many more times than that) 'what if?'

 “What if the 'pranks' at school go too far?
 What if I tell my parents (or sibling or best friend) and they can't handle it?
 What if I hold my significant other's hand in front of the wrong kind of nutjob?
 What if the guy I meet is actually some homophobic redneck who's just trying to lure me into his truck so he can drag me behind it?
 And now for good measure: what if some zealot decides to shoot up the club tonight?

 “This month around the country we celebrate Pride, because we're proud of who we are, we're proud of how far we've come and because we're proud to have survived.”

 Today and every day for the rest of my life, I celebrate the man my son is.
-I celebrate the LGBT community and their struggle, which they have taken up with courage, passion, and dedication without sacrificing their essential humanity.
+I celebrate the LGBTQ community and their struggle, which they have taken up with courage, passion, and dedication without sacrificing their essential humanity.
 I celebrate their humor in the face of adversity, their style, their ingenuity, and their resilience.

 I stand with them as they face an uncertain future, ready to support them on their journey.